-The normal recruitment process for regular faculty begins at the academic unit level where a search committee of appropriate faculty members and others is formed by the appropriate dean, or campus or library director.
-Search committees may also include industry representatives or community members, as appropriate.
+The normal recruitment process for regular faculty begins at the academic unit level where an appropriate search committee is appointed.

 The search committee develops the position description and position announcement for review and approval by the appropriate dean or director.
-These are entered into UAKJobs and reviewed by Human Resources for compliance with University AA/EEO standards and University hiring procedures.
+These are entered into the position requisition and reviewed by Human Resources for compliance with University AA/EEO standards and University hiring procedures.
 Positions are advertised in publications appropriate to the discipline and in those areas most likely to come to the attention of qualified minorities and women.
 Search committee membership should include regional faculty representatives for all regular faculty positions.
+The search committee members will receive training on unconscious bias in addition to process and procedures and authority of the committee from HR at the beginning of the process.